shahzaib-ijaz/CAO-Semester-Project/Resources/Resources used in project.md

-I have utilized my resources by programming the esp 32 and connecting them on a breadboard
+I have utilized my resources by programming the esp 32 through ardiuno IDE and connecting them on a breadboard